tatliHU/memewebsite/README.md

 GRANT ALL PRIVILEGES ON TABLE posts TO atka;
 GRANT ALL PRIVILEGES ON TABLE votes TO atka;
 GRANT ALL PRIVILEGES ON TABLE pending_registrations TO atka;
+GRANT ALL PRIVILEGES ON TABLE pending_passwords TO atka;
 GRANT USAGE, SELECT, UPDATE ON SEQUENCE posts_post_id_seq TO atka;
 ```